Logo-ajdr

 Original Article

-Effect of Hydrogen Peroxide Whitening Toothpastes on Color and Surface properties of Micro Hybrid Composite Resins: (in vitro study)
+Effect of Hydrogen Peroxide Whitening Toothpastes on Color and Surface Properties of Micro-Hybrid Composite Resins: An In Vitro Study

 Abstract